Factory tint: Removal

-Unlike window film, privacy glass is a pigment within the glass that's installed during the manufacturing process.
+Unlike window film, privacy glass is a pigment within the glass that is installed during the manufacturing process.
 There is no way to remove the tint from the glass except to replace the glass with untinted glass.
 The only alternative to getting the same benefits of window film is to install window film over the factory tint.
-There are clear window films for automotive use that won't further darken the factory tint.
+There are clear window films for automotive use that will not further darken the factory tint.
 Many consumers attempt to match the privacy glass to their front windows and windshield when it is legal to do so in their local jurisdiction.